 , Postdoctoral Scholar

-I am a member of the Nie Lab at UCI; I joined the group in September 2016.
-I have previously worked in the Theoretical Systems Biology group at Imperial College London, and at the Mathematical Institute at the University of Oxford.
+Previously I was a member of the Nie Lab at UCI from September 2016 - December 2018.
+I have also worked in the Theoretical Systems Biology group at Imperial College London, and at the Mathematical Institute at the University of Oxford.